We discuss the following topics in this blog:

-Centralized Deployment – If there is a cluster of buildings and networks bunched close to each other, centralized deployment of a wireless network system is deployed centralized.
+Centralized Deployment – When there is a cluster of buildings and networks that are close to each other, a wireless network system is deployed centralized.
 Because the controllers are situated in a central area, this configuration consolidates wireless networks.
-Centralized deployment is typically applied in campuses wherein it is easier to upgrade and enable advanced wireless functionality through a central location.
+Centralized deployment is commonly used on campuses because it is easier to upgrade and enable enhanced wireless functionality from a single location.

 Cloud-based Deployment – The cloud is used to manage network devices in this deployment.
 Dashboards are used to manage devices in various places.
 Due to the utilization of cloud services, all devices are visible to anybody with access to the dashboard.

 The WiFi Service Management Platform, developed by STL, is a future-ready platform that includes Authentication, Billing, Captive Portal, Location-aware Services, Subscriber Analytics, Mobile App, and Integration with Mobile Core.
-The solution is extremely user-friendly and supports new business models as well as a variety of ready-to-use use cases for smart cities and telecom operators.
-These solutions have a sizeable presence among service providers and have been deployed in over 3500+ WiFi networks in over 60 countries including smart cities, hotels, airports, and other public WiFi hotspots.
+The solution is incredibly user-friendly, and it enables new business models as well as a variety of ready-to-use use cases for smart cities and telecom carriers.
+These technologies have a significant presence among service providers and have been deployed in over 3500 WiFi networks in over 60 countries, including smart cities, hotels, airports, and other public WiFi hotspots.